Info Source

 Disclosure Summaries: There are no personal information sharing agreements related to this class of record.

-Purpose: The personal information is used to administer the PFP and disburse funds in respect of the participant funding.
-Personal information is collected under the authority of 16.3 of the CER Act.
+Purpose: The personal information is used to administer the participant funding program and disburse funds in respect of the participant funding.
+Personal information is collected under the authority of Section 75 of the Canada Energy Regulator Act.

 Consistent Uses: Information, including the identity of the individual and the amount of funding received will be posted on the Agency’s proactive disclosure website, consistent with the requirements in the Directive on Proactive Disclosure.
 Information may be used for reporting to senior management, program evaluation, audit and evaluation.
 Personal information is collected for managing the Conflict of Interest and Post-employment Guideline and for the reimbursement of debts owed to Crown.